tregusti/jscs-angular/README.md

     npm install jscs-angular

-If you need it globally:
+If you really need it globally:

     npm --global install jscs-angular